Goldmanvision/Diplomagic_GDD/clients/windows/rag/README.md

 ## Troubleshooting

-- Include `[skip local-ui]` in a commit message to bypass the local UI workflow.
+- Include `[skip local-ui-pack]` in a commit message or add a `skip-local-ui-pack` label to skip packaging while backend tests still run.
 - Ensure `watchdog` is installed if the watcher fails to start.
 - Delete the database in `ops/handoffs` if embeddings become inconsistent.